YDS Yakın Anlam Testleri 2

 Soru 10 |

-was opened. | |
+construction. | |

 Sınavı tamamlamak için butona tıklayınız, yanlışlarınız gösterilecektir.